liv-daliberti/grail-simulation/reports/prompt_builder/README.md

 1. Do We Need Stricter Gun Control? - The People Speak (watched 259s of 259s (100% complete), from VICE News)

 SURVEY HIGHLIGHTS
-party identification is Democrat, party lean is Not very strong Democrat, ideology is Liberal, political interest is not very interested in politics, watches YouTube weekly, participated in Study 1 (gun control MTurk), gun policy importance is not at all important, gun regulation support score is 25%, and gun enthusiasm is 0.
+party identification is Democrat, party lean is Not very strong Democrat, ideology is Liberal, political interest is not very interested in politics, watches YouTube weekly, gun policy importance is not at all important, gun regulation support score is 25%, and does not identify as enthusiastic about guns.

 OPTIONS
 1. Democrats Need to Listen to Gun Owners (The Atlantic) — Engagement: views 29,001, likes 379